FabricMC/community/docs/rules.md

 At the end of the day, everyone has a right to considerate and respectful communication within our community spaces — and we will act on anyone acting contrary to that concept.

-## Don't ping/mention other users...
+## Don't mention (aka ping) other users...

-> Don't ping/mention other users to draw attention to your support requests, or to be hostile/annoying
+> Don't mention (aka ping) other users to draw attention to your support requests, or to be hostile/annoying

 Discord's `@mentions` system is an extremely useful tool, when used correctly.
 There are many situations where it's appropriate to use it to get someone's attention, but we discourage the following uses: